 git status again (yes, you’ll use that command often to get your bearings), and see what Git tells you:

-~/GitApprentice/ideas $ git status On branch master Your branch is up to date with 'origin/master'.
+~/GitApprentice/ideas $ git status On branch main Your branch is up to date with 'origin/main'.
 Changes to be committed: (use "git restore --staged <file>..." to unstage) modified: books/book_ideas.md Changes not staged for commit: (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory) modified: books/book_ideas.md

 What gives?
 Git now tells you that books/book_ideas.md is both staged and not staged?
 How can that be?